MayconCardoso/Mvvm-Architecture-Toolkit/library/core-testing/README.md

 # Core Testing Library

-It makes your ComponentState and live data testing extremely easier.
+It makes your ComponentState, live data and StateFlow testing extremely easier.
 There are a lot of [extensions](https://github.com/MayconCardoso/Mvvm-Architecture-Toolkit/tree/master/library/core-testing/src/main/java/com/mctech/architecture/mvvm/core/testing/extentions) to help you.

 ```kotlin